 |1.
 Arkansas River Crossing, Warren Riverview Park, 321 W. Market St.|

-Features a rich history of the crossing of the Arkansas River and the subsequent bridges that followed.
+Features a rich history of the crossing of the Arkansas River and its bridges.
 Learn more

 |2.
 El Paso Business District, 229 N. Baltimore Ave.|

-On July 11, 1871, a town plat was filed in Sedgwick County.
-It established streets from Madison to Kay and from Water to Georgie and business boomed.
+On July 11, 1871, a town plat was filed in Sedgwick County and business boomed.
 Learn more

 |2.
 Smith Farm and St. Mary School, Madison Avenue Central Park, 512 E. Madison Ave.|